directus-labs/guest-authoring/implement-directus-auth-in-nextjs-14/index.md

 };
 ```

-Click on the `Delete` button on a detail post page to delete the post.
+Click the `Delete` button on a detail post page to delete the post.

 ## Conclusion